 3. It's Pretty Obvious

 “For Influencer accounts that have organic growth, there tends to be a fairly consistent trend line of follower growth.
 For accounts that have purchased followers, you can see the growth spikes very inconsistently and rapidly from day to day or week to week.
 Social Blade is a free tool that you can pump any Instagram, Twitter or YouTube URL into to check out their follower growth.” – Danielle Lewis, Scrunch

-Nowadays PR reps and marketers have access to tools that can easily reveal the true amount of influence a blogger or influencer yields.
-Avoid yourself some serious embarrassment and don't bother approaching any brands unless you're certain your following is 100% authentic.
-Most likely, the will be able to tell if you bought your followers.
+What’s more, nowadays PR reps and marketers have access to tools that can easily reveal the true amount of influence a blogger or influencer yields.
+So avoid yourself some serious embarrassment and don't bother approaching any brands unless you're certain your following is 100% authentic.
+Most likely, they will be able to see through your facade of ghost followers.

 “It’s very easy to see through.
 Let’s say you come across a profile with 100,000 followers.
 You go through their photos and find that every post has less than 50 likes.
 Red flag!
 The Followers to Likes ratio is a dead giveaway – and this lack of authenticity can easily put a bad taste in your real followers and potential customers’ mouths.” – Kaley Halliburton, katiewagnersocialmedia.com

 The influencer marketing world can be pretty small, and word travels fast when it's been revealed that a blogger's following is inauthentic.
-Some brands have even been known to blacklist influencers that have claimed to be more influential than they actually are.
+If you are a fake influencer, there is a big chance that brands could even blacklist you, as they have been known to do that with accounts that support unauthentic activity.